matstc/text-analysis-utils/README.md

 ### cache-document
 This script will store whatever text is given to it in the document cache.

+### find-examples-for
+This script will output example sentences taken from the document cache.

 ### play-with-examples
 This scripts accepts a list of words to practice and will prompt the user to complete sentences taken from the document cache.